-A common rumor claims that daddy long legs spiders are poisonous, but they are not dangerous to humans because their fangs are too short to penetrate human skin.
+A longstanding urban legend holds that daddy long legs spiders are poisonous, but they are not dangerous to humans because their fangs are too short to penetrate human skin.

 It’s a myth.

 “Daddy Long Legs” is a term used by different people in diverse locales to describe a variety of creatures.
 It could refer to creatures in the Order Opiliones (also known as harvestmen).
 Another creature known as daddy long legs is the spider in the family Pholcidae, previously known as cellar spiders.
 In some areas, crane flies are also called daddy long legs.

 Regarding the part of the rumor that daddy long legs have small fangs and therefore cannot penetrate human skin, University of California Riverside entomologists point out that other spiders, such as the brown recluse, have similarly small fangs, and have no problem imparting venom to their human victims.

 According to a webpage devoted to Opiliones on the Orkin website, harvestmen do not make venom, and thus cannot be poisonous.
 Below is a quote from the page:

 Unlike spiders, harvestmen aren’t venomous and don’t create silk webs.
 Unlike spiders that produce venom and deliver the venom via fangs, harvestmen don’t make venom and can’t deliver venom through a bite.
 This debunks an urban legend that falsely states daddy longlegs are the most poisonous spiders in the world, but their fangs are too small to penetrate human skin.
 In fact, harvestmen mouthparts, which they use to hold prey while eating them, are similar to crabs.